FLORIDA REAL ESTATE LICENSE RENEWAL REQUIREMENTS

 Does Florida have reciprocity with other states?

 Yes.
-Florida has mutual recognition with 7 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, and Nebraska.
+Florida has mutual recognition with 8 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, Nebraska and Rhode Island.
 Brokers and Sales Associates can qualify for an equivalent type of license if Florida if they meet the following qualifications: